 There is no substitute in my opinion for eating well and exercising regularly as the cornerstone for any sustainable weight loss or health & fitness journey.
 To go along with this here are my top ten things to avoid to help maximise your journey!

 1. Skipping Breakfast – It never ceases to amaze me how many people think that not eating breakfast is going to assist with weight loss.
 Take it from me that this will have exactly the opposite effect!
 Skipping breakfast will slow down your metabolism, can lead to overeating later in the day and encourages sugar cravings.
-Some example of quick and healthy breakfast ideas include oats, berries, omelettes or greek yogurt and natural muesli (watch the sugar content).
+Some examples of quick and healthy breakfast ideas include oats, berries, omelettes or greek yogurt and natural muesli (watch the sugar content).

 3. Too Much Fruit – Fruit is very good for you but eating it all day is not going to help you lose weight as its filled with fructose.
-This is a simple sugar that occurs naturally in fruit and gives it its sweetness.
+This is a simple sugar that occurs naturally in fruit and gives it it’s sweetness.
 Even though its natural it’s still a sugar and therefore will create a spike in your blood sugar levels.
 For weight loss the best fruits to eat are berries (the darker the better) and try to have these with your breakfast.
 Berries can also be great to have on hand to deal with sugar cravings.

 4. Overtraining – I see this a lot in people who adopt an all or nothing approach to weight loss.
 They will go from nothing to doing two training sessions a day, which can be dangerous and often end up with them getting an injury.
 Quality not quantity and variety is the key to training for weight loss.
 Everyone is different so I am not going to recommend a specific training plan here, but instead I would recommend you speak to a certified Personal Trainer, tell them your weight loss goals and ask them to design a program for you that suits your needs.
-As a very general rule of thumb you should be aiming for two weight or resistance sessions a week and 3-4 different cardio sessions.
+As a very general rule of thumb you should be aiming for two weights or resistance sessions a week and 3-4 different cardio sessions.
 You also need to make sure you have at least one rest day to allow your body time to recover.

-5. Not Eating Enough – Being hungry is a sure fire way to get off track with your eating as it’s just too easy to grab to closest thing which almost always is made from chocolate right!?
-Starving yourself if not going to help you lose weight and keep it off, in fact eating portion sized meals 5-6 times a day is what you should be aiming for.
+5. Not Eating Enough – Being hungry is a sure fire way to get off track with your eating as it’s just too easy to grab the closest thing which almost always is made from chocolate right!?
+Starving yourself is not going to help you lose weight and keep it off, in fact eating portion sized meals 5-6 times a day is what you should be aiming for.
 An example would be breakfast at 7AM, morning tea at 10AM, lunch at 1PM, afternoon tea at 3PM, dinner at 6PM and then possibly another snack before bed depending on what time you go to sleep at night.
-I know it’s sounds crazy but to lose weight you should almost always be eating something and never be hungry.
+I know it’s sounds crazy but to lose weight you should almost always be eating something every 2-3 hours and never be hungry.

 6. All or Nothing Approach – I mentioned this above when it comes to training, but I see this far more often when it comes to food.
 You might be out somewhere for dinner and smash dessert or one day you might just crack and indulge in a massive chocolate bar or some lollies, either way this is NOT going to wreck all your hard work to date!
 Furthermore it does not mean you have to wait until next Monday to start all over again!
 None of us are perfect and it’s OK to have a cheat meal once in a while.
 If you do indulge, don’t beat yourself up, put in behind you and focus on making your next meal a good one.